imjacobclark/kodo/README.md

 ## Develop, Build & Deploy

+### Extensions

 Each extension has its own README on how to to build and deploy, see the `extensions` directory for the full list of supported extensions.

+### Infrastructure

-Kodos infrastructure can be developed and deployed as a separate entity, see the `infrastructure` directory for full instructions.
+Kodos infrastructure takes care of much of the business logic, it is fully event driven and fully serverless via AWS SAM.
+It can be developed and deployed as a separate entity, see the `infrastructure` directory for full instructions.

+### Web

+Kodas website is built and deployed independently of the rest of the infrastructure, it is AWS Amplify which takes care of all the heavy lifting.
+Web calls out to the infrastructure to gather data.
+See the `web` directory for full instructions.

 ## Disclosure